nimiq/my-summer-of-code/README.md

 ADDING POSTS
 ============
 You can copy/paste posts.
-Or you can use Grunt.
+Or you can use Rake.

     $ rake new_post
     $ rake new_page